-Are there any true high blood pressure cures that do not involve proverbial snake oils?
+Are there any true high blood pressure cures that do not involve the proverbial snake oils?
 Can blood pressure be cured rather than managed?
-Can you stop a lifelong dependency on blood pressure medication?
+Can one stop a lifelong dependency on blood pressure medication?

 Dietary high blood pressure causes

 Could it be that your current diet contributes to hypertension?
 Let’s have a look.
 Are your breakfasts made of corn flakes, snacks of cookies, and dinners of mashed potatoes?
-Are your meats glazed with gravies and your take out foods are made of pizzas, fries or chicken wings?
-Is your grocery basked filled with packaged foods rather than fresh produce?
-Do you drink water, coffee and tea or more likely pop, sodas, and fruit juices?
+Are you into gravies, pizzas, fries, or chicken wings?
+Is your grocery basked filled with boxes, rather than fresh food?
+Do you drink water or quench your thirst with pop, sodas, and fruit juices?

 Dietary high blood pressure cures

-Examination of dietary habits of people with and without hypertension shows that people with high blood pressure usually follow low fiber diets.
-On a good note experiments observed that as little as four weeks of high-fibre diet can significantly lower blood pressure[i] in many individuals.
+Multiple studies show that people with high blood pressure usually follow low fiber diets.
+However, in as little as four weeks, high-fiber diet can significantly lower blood pressure[i] in many individuals.

-Nitric oxide is a recently discovered molecule that has a significant impact on blood flow and circulation.
-Nitric oxide relaxes blood vessels and as a result lowers blood pressure.
-You do not have to spend tons of money on nitric oxide supplements.
-It is actually better to get your nitric oxide precursors from foods.
+Nitric oxide is a molecule with significant impact on blood flow and circulation.
+Nitric oxide lowers blood pressure by relaxing blood vessels.
+Although you can buy nitric oxide in a bottle, it is actually cheaper and more planet-friendly to get nitric oxide from foods.

-Among the best nitric oxide producers are: green leafy vegetables (eg. lettuce, kale, chard, spinach), beets, broccoli, garlic, black radish, string beans, celery and of course everyone’s favorite vegetable – dark chocolate.
+Among the best nitric oxide boosters are: green leafy vegetables (eg. lettuce, kale, chard, spinach), beets, broccoli, garlic, black radish, string beans, celery and of course everyone’s favorite vegetable – dark chocolate.

 Beyond dietary high blood pressure cures

-Dietary habits are very important, but they are not the only factors in development of hypertension.
-The state of the body and mind also has a profound effect on cardiovascular health.
-High stress combined with limited exercise can magnify anybody’s genetic tendencies to high blood pressure and be the proverbial final straw that broke the camel’s back.
+Dietary habits are very important, but they are not the only factors that decides on hypertension.
+What your body does and how your mind works also has a profound effect.
+High stress combined with limited exercise can magnify genetic tendencies to high blood pressure and can be the proverbial final straw that broke the camel’s back.
 This is how you need to address it:

 Put some muscle on!

-Did you know that physically weak people are likely to end up with heart trouble?
+Did you know that physically weak people are more likely to end up with heart disease than the stronger ones?
 According to Med Sci Sports Exerc study published in 2010[ii] low muscle strength is significantly correlated with high blood pressure.
-If you have never exercised or somehow steered away from weight lifting you have just found yet another reason behind developing high blood pressure.
+If you have never exercised or somehow steered away from physical activities you have just found another reason why you ended up with high blood pressure.
 After all, heart is a muscle.

-What to do: have a minimum of ½ hr brisk walk daily and if you are adventurous enough reach for free weights 2-3x a week.
+What to do: Have a minimum of ½ hr brisk walk daily and if you are adventurous enough pick up free weights 2-3x a week.
 Have a few sessions with a personal trainer to get you started or find a buddy to keep you company in the gym.
 But make sure you don’t fall for those 4 exercise myths.
 Any of them can stall the progress

-Type A or perfectionist personality cannot help cure anyone’s hypertension, because stress contributes to cardiovascular disease.
-Stressful situations temporary elevate blood pressure and if repeated they can contribute significantly to permanent changes in cardiovascular health.
-Studies showed that stress-prone individuals have higher tendency to high cholesterol as well as high blood pressure.
-Stress management is considered now one of the most significant tools in providing high blood pressure cures[iii].
+Type A or perfectionist personality can’t cure high blood pressure, because stress is a major contributor to cardiovascular disease.
+Stressful situations spike blood pressure temporarily and can contribute to hypertension.
+Studies showed that stress-prone individuals have higher cholesterol as well as higher risk for high blood pressure.
+Stress management is now being considered as a factor facilitating high blood pressure cures[iii].

 Hypertension is reversible